 Some of the different owner operator expenses you will be responsible for include:

 Soft costs are out-of-pocket expenses during your route that include entertainment, meals and accommodations.
 These costs can easily go unnoticed and add up over time.
-An average day of expenses for a driver who spends 300 days away from home looks like the following:
+An average day of expenses for a driver who spends 300 days away from home could look like:

 These costs can add up to more than $10,000 a year, and can amount to even more if you drive in and out of the country.
 Make it a habit to track your soft costs every day or every week, in order to find ways to lower costs.
 Write down your daily or monthly soft costs, multiply them by the amount of driving time in days or months, and divide them by your annual mileage.